Hearthstone Battlegrounds Strategy Guide [Season 9]

 Key minions: Persistent Poet, Nightbane the Ignited

-Support minions: Nadina the Red, Hunter of Gatherers, Tarecgosa, Razorgore the Untamed
+Support minions: Nadina the Red, Hunter of Gatherers, Tarecgosa, Nether Drake, Titus or Drakkari Enchanter

 Early game: Early Dragons are pretty strong so there is no reason to skip them.
-Obtaining Upbeat Frontdrake might cost you some HP as he is super weak but this thing can give you the minions that you need later on.
-A good battlegrounds tip here is to try and buff up the Frontdrake just so that he is not useless when it comes to his stats.
-You don’t need to focus on this, but at least try to get him to be 4/4 so that he can at least take down one enemy minion early on.
-If you can’t do it and if you don’t get the chance to golden it, you can sell and replace it.
-Blazing Skyfin is pretty easy to buff and he will probably be one of your strongest minions early on.
+Obtaining Misfit Dragonling might is decent early on as this unit is 4/3 after turn 2 if you upgrade.
+Dozy Whelp is another good minion early on to have, you don’t need to focus on this,just be sure to put him on the far right side of your board.
+Low Flier is pretty easy to buff and he will probably be one of your strongest minions early on as he will buff your other minions as well.
 Once you advance to Tavern Tier 3, you can take Tarecgosa as you might need this minion later on.
 The new Dragon in Season 9 of Hearthstone Battlegrounds on Tier 3 is Reverber Drake with a unique capability – it’s a Battlecry one (which means that it works with the other build as well) but the effect is end-of-turn.
 In any case, getting the Echoing Roar early on for just 2 gold (when you sell the Drake) is pretty neat.

 Dragons in season 9 of Hearthstone Battlegrounds comp

 Mid game: In mid game, getting Persistent Poet should be the priority as well as upgrading to Tavern Tier 5.
 Most of the key Dragon minions in this build are on that Tier so try to ramp up the defensive capabilities (especially if you already have Poet on the field) and upgrade.
 Prized Promo Drake is a good way to do this because this unit is a very good tempo minion, especially if Poet is on the field.
 Keep in mind that Tarecgosa will keep the buffs from Prized Promo Drake in any case.
 However, this minion usually won’t be enough as you can’t buff his ability (it’s start of turn).
-Razorgore the Untamed is also a good minion to aim for at this tier mostly because of his defensive capabilities.
-But you shouldn’t spend too much time on Tier 4 – you really need to get Nightbane, Ignited.
+Nether Drake is also a good minion to aim for at this tier mostly because of his offensive capabilities although he is useless if you can’t find him on time.
+You shouldn’t spend too much time on Tier 4 – you really need to get Nightbane, Ignited and Titus or Drakkari Enchanter.
 Once you have him, your Dragons will scale rapidly (well, you need a bit of luck as well).
 Titus and Macaw can improve Nightbanes ability as we said earlier but they are not key minions to look for – you still won’t have any Divine Shields except the one on Poet.
 Enter Nadina the Red

 Late game: Nadina the Red is your late game minion that is a must for most of the Dragon comps of this type – keeping her for just few turns will grant Divine Shield on pretty much all of your Dragons (if you have Poet).
 The other high dragon minion that you can look for is Warpwing as this unit has a lot of potential in terms of both, attack and defense.
 Putting Divine Shield and high attack buffs on him is a must since your opponent will need to snipe this unit in order to defeat it.
 Generally speaking, in end game phase, you want to do two things: buff the attack of your Dragons and put Divine Shield on them.
 If you can manage to do that, you will get into first three spots in most Battlegrounds matches.